 Rates of social anxiety disorder are higher in first-degree relatives.
 Genetic influence is estimated to be between 30% and 40%.

-People with asthma are at an increased risk for social anxiety disorder.
+are at an increased risk for social anxiety disorder.
 People with the following conditions are also at increased risk:

 - Heart disease

 - Painful condition

 Childhood experiences associated with an increased risk of social anxiety disorder include: physical or

 , early separation from parents, and difficulties in school.

 Morris EP, Stewart SH, Ham LS.
 The relationship between social anxiety disorder and alcohol use disorders: a critical review.